mindnektar/apollo-augmented-hooks/CACHING.md

 The modifier function's second parameter includes an undocumented helper function called `toReference`, which essentially does the same thing as the entire `cache.writeFragment` block above.
 It's much easier to use and produces cleaner and more maintainable code.
 I am not aware of any reason to use `cache.writeFragment` in favour of this.

+## How do I handle parameterized queries?

-Before we take a look at how this works with `apollo-augmented-hooks`, let's cover a slightly more complex example that you have to deal with all the time in real-world applications, but for which there exists no official solution at the time I'm writing this.
+Before we take a look at how cache modification works with `apollo-augmented-hooks`, let's cover a slightly more complex example that you have to deal with all the time in real-world applications, but for which there exists no official solution at the time I'm writing this.

 Imagine our todos query was parameterised: